Central Heating Inhibitor: What It Is And How To Use It

 What is central heating inhibitor?

-Over time, your system and pipes can become clogged or eroded with rust and other unwanted materials, which all build up creating a ‘sludge’ like substance.
-It can also get stuck in some of the main components of your system, preventing it from running efficiently, or at all.
-The inhibitor liquid breaks down rust and unwanted minerals, ensuring the smooth running of your heating system.
+Over time, your system and pipes can become eroded with rust and other unwanted materials.
+These build up creating a ‘sludge’ like substance.
+In some cases, it may get stuck in some of the main components of your system - preventing it from running efficiently, or at all.

 How to add inhibitor to central heating system.

 The way to add inhibitor depends on the kind of system you currently have.
 Own a combi heating system?
 The inhibitor goes directly into your radiators.
 If you have a conventional boiler and heating system, the inhibitor goes into the heating tank - usually stored in the loft space.

 Here’s how to fill a central heating system with inhibitor:

 When adding the inhibitor to the feed and expansion tank in your loft, you’ll need to firstly stop the flow of water into the system.
 In some instances, you’ll have a valve on your tank which will do this.
 However, if this is not the case, you’ll need to find your mains water valve and turn it off.